iainp999/bash-glitcher/README.md

 This code was written interactively with ChatGPT.

-To run it, create a file called "urls.txt", and add a URL per line for each site you wish to visit.
+To run it, create a file called "urls.txt", and add a URL per line for each URL you wish to visit.

 Then run